Down-the-line: Regulation

 Most governing bodies record their members scores from every registered competition and then grade the competitors into classes, similar to a golf handicap.
 These classes are AA (nominally the elite shooters), A (expert), B (intermediate) and C (novice).
 Prizes are awarded in each class so competitors are shooting both for the overall 'HIGH GUN' (HG) and against their peers in their respective class.
 Averages are reassessed periodically (every six months in the UK for example) and shooters re-classified according to form.

-There are further demarkations for Juniors, Colts, Ladies, Vets (60+) and Super Vets (65+), who will also be competing for HG and class honours.
+There are further demarcations for Juniors, Colts, Ladies, Vets (60+) and Super Vets (65+), who will also be competing for HG and class honours.
 There are often further classes for disabled competitors, or for competitors who use wheelchairs.
 For major international events or Inter-County (IC) championships, teams representing each country or county may be formed.

 The sport is very inclusive – a novice shooter can find themselves on a squad alongside a World Champion, his wife, grandfather and grandson competing on equal terms.
 Competitors come from every walk of life and as entry to a typical club competition is on average around £30 and cartridges for an event perhaps the same again, the cost of competition is modest.
 It is certainly not the preserve of the wealthy.

 Most shooting grounds will offer trial lessons and experience days.

 Other variations are double rise DR, single barrel SB, automatic ball trap ABT, and handicap by distance HPD.

-The governing bodies in the UK and Ireland are the Clay Pigeon Shooting Association (CPSA; England), Irish Clay Pigeon Shooting Association (IPSCA), Ulster Clay Pigeon Shooting Association (UCPSA; Northern Ireland), Scottish Clay Target Association (SCTA) and Welsh Clay Target Shooting Association (WCTSA).
+The governing bodies in the UK and Ireland are the Clay Pigeon Shooting Association (CPSA; England), Irish Clay Target Shooting Association (ICTSA), Ulster Clay Pigeon Shooting Association (UCPSA; Northern Ireland), Scottish Clay Target Association (SCTA) and Welsh Clay Target Shooting Association (WCTSA).